My First Time Trying Biryani

 My thoughts and takeaway

-This is a fun spot for first-time biryani eaters or anyone curious about exploring mini food pop-ups.
+This is a fun spot for first-time biryani eaters or anyone curious about exploring food pop-ups.
 I’d recommend trying it for lunch or a light dinner.
 If you’re visiting, consider bringing it home.
 You can also have a seat nearby so you can savor the flavors at your own pace.
 Full disclosure: I was so hungry when I tried it that my taste buds might have been extra impressed, but honestly, it was still a tasty first biryani experience.

 The mini stall is near the entrance of Market!
 Market! in Taguig, Metro Manila.
 If you’re coming in, you’ll see Jollibee and Mercury Drug on the right and McDonald’s on the left.
-The mini food pop-ups are just around that area, so it’s hard to miss.
+The food pop-ups are just around that area, so it’s hard to miss.
 I didn’t get a photo this time, but I’ll make sure to snap one next visit so you can see the setup for yourself.

 If you want to check their latest pop-up updates or menu, you can visit Biryani Shaker’s Facebook page.